carpentries/instructor-training/_episodes/02-practice-learning.md

-can we, in-class, know whether the learners already understand this topic (so that the class can move on), and if not, what misconceptions and gaps in their knowledge we should address.
+can we, in-class, know whether the learners already understand this topic (so that the class can move on), and if not, what misconceptions and gaps in their knowledge we should address?

 To be effective, instructors need feedback on their learners' progress, and insight into their learners' mental models.